Andre-Vitorino/EDA_Houses/README.md

 OBS: To run this code into your PC, is recommended that you run the requirements.txt, to get the same packages I'm runned in my PC

-In this project i maked a exploratory data analysis to awnser some questions / hypothesis and create some insights.
+In this project i maked a exploratory data analysis to solve some questions / hypothesis and create some insights.
 Follow above all the questions / hyphotesis:

 1 Wich condition level the houses are most sold?